srianbury/art/README.md

-## I cloned this repo from https://github.com/shortstack/art
+## I forked this repo from https://github.com/shortstack/art
 ### Goal for this repository:
 Create a GitHub Page where you can easily copy the images.
 These images are awesome and I thought this would be a fun project!!